Windsor Westbrook Sherrill, Ph.D.

 Who is Dr. Sherrill?

-Windsor Westbrook Sherrill is a professor of public health sciences and associate vice president of health research.
-She also serves as Chief Science Officer for the Greenville Health System.
-Windsor's research spans diverse disciplines, including medical and health management education, health finance and policy, and the evaluation of health services and health education programs for underserved groups.
-Her research initiatives have garnered more the $4 million in external funding and have been published in journals such as Academic Medicine, Medical Education, and the Journal of Health Administration Education.
-She has also taught courses at both the undergraduate and graduate level in topics such as health care management, health care systems, and health care finance.
-She is the 2012 winner of the Class of ’39 Award for Excellence.
+Windsor Westbrook Sherrill is a Provost’s distinguished professor of public health sciences and associate vice president for health research.
+She also serves as Chief Science Officer for Prisma Health.
+Dr. Sherrill’s research spans diverse disciplines, including medical and health management education, health finance and policy, and the evaluation of health services and health education programs for underserved groups.
+Her research initiatives have garnered more than $19 million in external funding and have been published in journals such as Academic Medicine, Medical Education, and the Journal of Health Administration Education.
+She has taught courses at both the undergraduate and graduate level in topics such as health care management, health care systems, and health care finance.
+She is the 2012 recipient of the Class of ’39 Award for Excellence and has served as the Faculty Representative to the Clemson University Board of Trustees.
+Dr. Sherrill is a SC Liberty Fellow and serves on the board of the SC Institute of Medicine and Public Health.

 How Dr. Sherrill’s research is transforming health care

-Windsor is transforming health care by facilitating research collaborations between Clemson’s health research faculty and health care professionals through her joint administrative roles at Clemson University and Greenville Health System.
-She also currently serves as an investigator on several collaborative health research projects between Clemson and GHS: establishment of an accountable communities population health management initiative (Duke Endowment); evaluation of the uninsured in SC (BCBS Foundation of SC); establishing a patient engagement research studio; and evaluation of the MAIN palliative approach for treatment of newborns with neonatal abstinence syndrome (funded by SC DHHS).
+Windsor is transforming health care by facilitating research collaborations between Clemson’s health research faculty and health care professionals through her joint administrative roles at Clemson University and Prisma Health–Upstate.
+She also currently serves as an investigator on several collaborative health research projects between Clemson and Prisma Health: establishment of an accountable communities population health management initiative (Duke Endowment); evaluation of the uninsured in SC (BCBS Foundation of SC); establishing a patient engagement research studio; and evaluation of the MAIN palliative approach for treatment of newborns with neonatal abstinence syndrome (funded by SC DHHS).

 News and media related to Dr. Sherrill’s research

-- Clemson GHS Better Together Video, Greenville Health System, 2015
+- Clemson GHS Better Together Video, Prisma Health, 2015

 - New role positions Clemson for success in health services, Media Relations, 2014